hillswor/squatch-spotter-server/README.md

 ## About The Project

-With Namaka, users can track and manage aspects of their saltwater aquariums.
-The user-friendly platform enables users to monitor various parameters crucial to maintaining a healthy aquatic environment.
-Each aquarium gets its dedicated dashboard, where you can log information, analyze trends, and optimize care routines.
+With Squatch Spotter, users can track and discuss sasquatch sightings.
+Each user gets its dedicated dashboard, where they can view and edit previous sightings, comment on other user sightings, or add a new sighting.

-Moreover, Namaka aims to be home to a thriving community with an interactive message board that allows users to ask questions, share experiences, offer advice, or simply engage in conversation.
+Moreover, Squatch Spotter aims to be home to a thriving community with an interactive message board that allows users to ask questions, share experiences, offer advice, or simply engage in conversation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>